-So this explains why their Novitiate was located about ten miles, or so, South of Terre Haute, Indiana.
-So my Parents drove me to the Novitiate where, as a Novice, I received the official ******** Habit which consisted of a Black Cassock, Black Cassock Cincture, Black Shoulder Cape, White Roman Collar attached to a Black Cassock Rabat, and a Black Biretta.
+So this explains why their Novitiate was located in another State in the U.S.A.
+My Parents drove me to the Novitiate where, as a Novice, I received the official ******** Habit which consisted of a Black Cassock, Black Cassock Cincture, Black Shoulder Cape, White Roman Collar attached to a Black Cassock Rabat, and a Black Biretta.

 So that we would not forget Latin, all of my fellow Novices and myself had one class of Latin for about one hour several days a week.
 All the rest of our classes, reading, etc., was devoted exclusively to the study of the Spiritual Life, learning how to Meditate, chanting the Little Office of the Blessed Virgin Mary every day, in Latin of course (unfortunately I later learned it was the Pius XII Psalter, not that of Saint Jerome), a half hour of recreation in the middle of the morning and a full one hour of recreation in the evening.

-Every Novice was assigned a specific area of the Novitiate to take care of.
+Every Novice was assigned a specific area of the Novitiate to clean.
 Mine was the living room for the two Priests who lived at the Novitiate.
 One Priest was the Novice Master and the other was called the “Minister” because he took care of buying the food, paying the utilities, and such like.
-He was also the Chaplain for the Discalced Carmelite Monastery of Nuns about a mile down the road.
-The area was called “Allendale” and consisted of the Monastery, our Novitiate, various private homes on the private road which dead-ended about a mile going the other direction into a swanky Country Club.
-Needless to say, no Novices were allowed to go to the Country Club!
+He was also the Chaplain for a Monastery of Nuns about a mile down the road.

 In those days, all Seminarians, including Novices, were not permitted to either receive and/or to make any telephone calls, were forbidden to read any newspapers or magazines, were forbidden to have radios, records, and record players, were forbidden to watch TV (except for the Scholastics and Theologians who had only one TV set which was located in their recreation room - but they could only watch it for only one half per day and that was during the one hour evening recreation period when the TV program - which was only the national news - was personally supervised by the Prefect of Students), etc. The whole idea was to stay out of the world as much as possible.